konveyor/enhancements/enhancements/tackle/pathfinder-tca-integration.md

 ## Summary

+[Tackle Application Inventory](https://github.com/konveyor/tackle-application-inventory) is a tool for cataloging and tagging applications that are candidates for modernization / migration.
 [Tackle Pathfinder](https://github.com/konveyor/tackle-pathfinder) is a tool for determining what path to take to modernize workloads on Kubernetes.
 [Tackle Container Advisor](https://github.com/konveyor/tackle-container-advisor) (TCA) is a tool to help standardize technology descriptions and determine if a workload can be run in a container, and if so, what container should be used.

-This enhancement proposes to have Pathfinder integrate with Tackle Container Advisor for two purposes:
+This enhancement proposes to have Tackle Application Inventory and Tackle Pathfinder integrate with Tackle Container Advisor for two purposes:

-1. The technology standardization of TCA can be used to take application descriptions and create consistent tags in Pathfinder
+1. The technology standardization of TCA can be used to take application descriptions and create consistent tags in the Application Inventory

-2. The output from TCA can be additional input to the report that Pathfinder generates to determine the disposition of a workload in the cloud.
+2. The output from TCA can be additional input to the report that Pathfinder generates to determine the disposition of a workload in the cloud by identifying if it is suitable for containerization and if so what container images to choose..

 ## Motivation

 Creating tags and tagging applications can be time consuming and error prone.
 When tagging a few application it's not a lot of work but when tagging 1000's of applications for an enterprise migration to Kubernetes it can be a daunting task.
 Many times application descriptions are vague and use inaccurate terms like "rhel, db2, java ee, tomcat".
-TCA has the ability to turn that string into "RedHat Enterprise Linux, IBM DB2, Java J2EE, Apache Tomcat".
-These more standardized terms can be used to create tags and then tag applications consistently throughout pathfinder.
+TCA has the ability to turn that string into standardized terms like "RedHat Enterprise Linux, IBM DB2, Java J2EE, Apache Tomcat".
+These more standardized terms can be used to create tags and then tag applications consistently in the Application Inventory.

 A prerequisite to deploying applications on Kubernetes is knowing if the application can be containerized.
-This is critical input to the pathfinder report yet it is missing.
+This is critical input to the Pathfinder report yet it is missing.
 TCA can provide an evaluation to determine if the technologies used by an application can be run in a container and which container to suggest be used when deploying the application.
-This will help the users of pathfinder determine which workload disposition (i.e., retire, retain, rehost, replatform, refactor, rewrite) to use.
+This will help the users of Pathfinder determine which workload disposition (i.e., retire, retain, rehost, replatform, refactor, rewrite) to use.

 ### Goals

-- Enhance the capabilities of Tackle Pathfinder with the standardization technology from Tackle Container Advisor for the purpose of generating tags and tagging applications consistently.
+- Enhance the capabilities of Tackle Application Inventory with the standardization technology from Tackle Container Advisor for the purpose of generating tags and tagging applications consistently.
 - Enhance the reporting capabilities of Tackle Pathfinder with the container advisory technology from Tackle Container Advisor to recommend which applications can be containerized and which container images to use.

 ### Non-Goals

-- Embedding technologies.
-This may be the first use case for Tackle having a set of callable services running in Kubernetes that can be called by other tools.
+- None yet

 ## Proposal